Trumpcare Is the Worst-Designed Social Policy in History

 One of the most powerful indictments of the Republican health-care strategy is that, after its plan underwent large, involuntary revisions Friday evening, party leaders did not even pause.
 In case you missed this news, which my colleague Ed Kilgore summarized, the Senate parliamentarian ruled out of order numerous elements of the Republican plan to repeal and replace Obamacare.
 Some of the rescinded elements, like a ban on funding for insurance covering abortion, are ancillary to the bill’s major purpose.
-Others are central: The bill’s idea to replace the individual mandate, a six month lockout period, is now scrapped.
+Others are central: The bill’s idea to replace the individual mandate, a six-month lockout period, is now scrapped.

 Any remotely conscientious governing party, faced with a setback on this scale, would take a few weeks, or at least a few days, to develop a fallback design.
 Instead they are plunging ahead, on schedule.
 There is probably no example in American history of Congress and a president attempting to pass major social legislation on this scale with such manifest disregard for its design and effect.
 It is the domestic equivalent of invading Iraq without a plan for the occupation.